SteamDotGroup/web/README.md

 _To submit a bug fix you can open a [Pull request](https://github.com/SteamDotGroup/web/pulls)_

-- Prefix the pull request with `fix:`
+- Prefix the pull request with `Fix:`
 - Fill the pull request template
 - [x] Check that there is no fix already: [Pull requests](https://github.com/SteamDotGroup/web/pulls)